Calculating economic well-being in the Information Age: A new study by researchers at MIT Sloan measures the value that digital goods and services create

 According to the study published today in the Proceedings of the National Academy of Sciences, internet search is the most valued category of digital goods.
 The median user would require compensation of $17,530 to forgo search engines for a year.
 Users would need $8,414 to lose access to email for a year, and $3,648 to go without digital maps for that same period, according to the study.

-"We knew intuitively that the rapid pace of innovation and the widespread adoption of digital goods and services have had an important effect on our economic welfare—but our research demonstrates just how valuable these modes of communication are to many people," says Prof. Brynjolfsson, co-director of MIT's Initiative on the Digital Economy.
+"We knew intuitively that the rapid pace of innovation and the widespread adoption of digital goods and services have had an important effect on our economic welfare—but our research demonstrates just how valuable these modes of communication are to many people," says Prof. Brynjolfsson, director of MIT's Initiative on the Digital Economy.
 "These services are so tightly integrated into people's daily lives for coordination with family, friends, and colleagues and they add a lot to our overall well-being."

 While many economists, policymakers, and journalists use Gross Domestic Product (GDP) as a proxy for well-being, the figure does not translate well in this new Digital Age.
 GDP measures the total value of all final products and services and is derived using market prices.
 This means that products that have a price of zero, which include most smartphone applications, Wikipedia, Facebook, and so on, have zero direct contribution to GDP.